 Here is a map of the UK, which highlights in green the location of Norfolk.

-Once you are in Norfolk you’ll find an easy to use road network with major routes to and from the city of Norwich that branch out to the four main areas of Norfolk; The Broads (Broadland) situated to the East, Breckland to the West, The North Norfolk Coast and South Norfolk.
-Norwich railway station provides a great central location for arriving in Norfolk with train services to Sheringham on the North coast and Great Yarmouth on the East coast.
+Norfolk has an excellent road network with major routes to and from the City of Norwich that branch out to four main areas; Broadland in the East, Breckland to the West, The North Norfolk Coast and South Norfolk.